D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 | `/atomic_mass` | `amu` | Ion mass associated with every sink particle. |
 | `/grid/*` | mixed | Artificial beam-grid definition written by `write_beam_grid`. |

-After `write_sink_profile` closes the file, a test-specific writer reopens it and appends `/test_004` metadata:

-- source energy grid, pitch grid, smooth distribution, and `denf`;
-- source distribution and configuration provenance;
-- isotope and charge;
-- neutral velocity and six-level density vector;
-- neutral energy, injection angle, and level-split settings;
-- `n_markers`, `reservoir_size`, and seed;
-- saved scalar center-cell sink-rate density and summed particle rate divided by the cell volume;
-- fixed test setup and coordinate-convention metadata.
+After Fortran finishes, the Python postprocessor checks that every expected production file exists before modifying any of them.
+It then validates the particle count, central-cell indices, positive weights, spatial support, and agreement between `/dens` and the summed particle weights.
+It replaces the derived `/test_004` group on each run, leaving all production datasets intact.

+The group contains the same `energy`, `pitch`, `f_array`, `denf`, `sink_distribution`, `energy_marginal`, `pitch_marginal`, and
+`total_reaction_rate` names and units used by the deterministic artifacts.
+It also stores `sample_standard_deviation`, `standard_error`, the cell volume, Monte Carlo controls, neutral parameters, isotope metadata, selected source location, and input provenance.

-This preserves the production sink format while making every Monte Carlo file self-contained for the future Python plotting and comparison workflow.
+This makes every Monte Carlo file self-contained for plotting and comparison.

 ## Internal design